SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 ```@example chem1
 balance_reaction(rx)
 ```
 which correctly finds the (rather trivial) solution `C + 2O --> CO2`.
 Here we note that `balance_reaction` actually returns a vector.
 The reason is that the reaction balancing problem may have several solutions.
 Typically, there is only a single solution (in which case this is the vector's only element).
-No, or an infinite number of, solutions is also possible.
+No, or an infinite number of, solutions is also possible depending on the given reaction.

 Let us consider a more elaborate example, the reaction between ammonia (NH₃) and oxygen (O₂) to form nitrogen monoxide (NO) and water (H₂O).
 Let us first create the components and the unbalanced reaction:
 ```@example chem2